 More than 60 news outlets recorded the day’s events, jockeying to get the best shot, and the event was featured in over 1,200 newspapers nationwide.
 Life ran a story with a full page of pictures depicting the “torture” of the police chief, a child in uniform giving the Red salute from his father’s shoulders, and the arrest and imprisonment of the local paper mill staff.
 “During the day,” the latter caption read, “most Mosinee citizens submitted good-naturedly to being pushed about by invaders.”

 Though it was considered a wild success, the day ended in tragedy.
 As the Wasau Daily Record-Herald blared, “Two Mosinee Men Who Had Roles in ‘Red Coup’ Program Are Dead.”
 The mayor and a local reverend died within days of the coup, and both deaths—variously reported as heart attacks, cerebral hemorrhages, or stroke in different publications—were attributed to Mosinee’s day under Communist rule.
-As Life’s, this was an unfortunate coda to “Mosinee’s most exciting day since the business district burned in 1910.”
+As Life’s coverage concluded, this was an unfortunate coda to “Mosinee’s most exciting day since the business district burned in 1910.”

 This event, a perplexing mix of fear and absurdity, of the comic and the catastrophic, became one paragraph in my dissertation.
 I saw it as an amusing anecdote, evidence of the ways in which fear of communism manifested in public life in the early Cold War.
 But behind the town’s antics was a grim reality—at the same time these citizens were playacting, the very fear they were channeling was destroying reputations and inspiring draconian legislation and locking the United States into decades of hardened ideological conflict.
 It was far funnier, far simpler, to dismiss the Mosinee pageant as the quirky delusion of a small town and the deaths of the two men as a regrettable accident.